vorlie/YoutubeDL/README.md

-# YouTubeDL GUI
+# YouTubeDL

 ## Overview

-YouTubeDL GUI is a graphical user interface for managing YouTube video and audio downloads using `yt-dlp`.
+YouTubeDL is a graphical user interface for managing YouTube video and audio downloads using `yt-dlp`.
 It provides a simple and user-friendly way to fetch video information and download media files.

 ## Project Structure